-In a Resume/CV, there is a portion or section… call it what you like – where you must give adequate details of your work history or work experience though I dislike the use of both phrase because it is too static.
-I know you’re familiar with Work Experience but I would love to enlighten you more and believe me…. you will be happy with after reading through…
+In a CV, there is a portion or section… call it what you like – where you must give adequate details of your work history or work experience though I dislike the use of both phrases because it is too static.
+I know you’re familiar with Work Experience but I would love to enlighten you more and believe me…. you will be happy after reading through…

-Why is work experience necessary on a Resume/CV
+- Why is work experience necessary on a CV

-You see those list, I will discuss on each to your benefit but make sure you thank me later and share if you are nice… lol
+You see those lists, I will discuss each to your benefit but make sure you thank me later and share if you are nice… lol

-I hate definitions, especially when it is required and most often you have cram to write them out.
-I am going to use the everyday word – You see, Work Experience Section on a Resume/CV tells a recruiter more about you in relation to the job position you’re applying for.
-It is the accent of any Resume/CV.
-As a recruiter, I want to know from your Resume/CV if you’re familiar with the job position or a complete novice before I request a meeting with you.
-Since the purpose of a Resume/CV is to sell out yourself in written form to a recruiter, you ought to sell out yourself in a way that fits into what the recruiter want.
+Work Experience Section on a CV tells a recruiter more about you in relation to the job position you’re applying for.
+It is the accent of any CV.
+As a recruiter, I want to know from your CV if you’re familiar with the job position or a complete novice before I request a meeting with you.
+Since the purpose of a CV is to sell out yourself in written form to a recruiter, you ought to sell out yourself in a way that fits into what the recruiter want.

-Can fresh university/college apply for a job without work experience or What if I have a work experience but not relevant to the job vacancy Yes, you can apply Work Experience experience if it is an Entry Level job position or Graduate Trainee Program but I tell you this… Work Experience will be an added advantage which may single you out for good.
+Can fresh university/college apply for a job without work experience or What if I have work experience but not relevant to the job vacancy Yes, you can apply without work Experience experience if it is an Entry Level job position or Graduate Trainee Program but I tell you this… Work Experience will be an added advantage that may single you out for good.
 And if your Work Experience is not relevant to the job vacancy that seems kinda odd but there is no harm in trying.
 Sometimes unrelated work experience gives you a sense of responsibility.